PawseySC/singularity-containers/_episodes/22-build-docker.md

 ```
 {: .source}

-In this command:

-- `--platform linux/amd64` selects the target operating system and CPU architecture.
-- `--tag "$COW_IMAGE"` assigns the repository name and tag `lolcow:2026.09` to the resulting local image.
-The short form of `--tag` is `-t`.
-- `.` selects the current directory as the build context.

-The `COW_IMAGE` variable contains the local repository name `lolcow` and tag `2026.09`.
-Docker finds the recipe through the symbolic link named `Dockerfile`, while the final `.` makes the files in the current directory available to instructions such as `COPY` and `ADD`.
-The context should therefore contain only what the build requires.
+In this command, `--platform linux/amd64` selects the target platform, `--tag "$COW_IMAGE"` assigns the repository name and tag, and `.` selects the current directory as the build context.
+Docker finds the recipe through the symbolic link named `Dockerfile`.
+Files in the context can be used by instructions such as `COPY` and `ADD`, so the context should contain only what the build requires.

 > ## Limiting a larger build context
 >